 Want to run Android apps on Linux?
 How about play Android games?
-Several options are available, but the one that works the best is Anbox, a useful tool that runs your favorite Android apps on Linux without emulation.
+Several options are available, but the one that works the best is Anbox.
+This is a tool that runs your favorite Android apps on Linux without emulation.

 Meet Anbox, Your “Android in a Box”

-Having access to your preferred Android apps and games brings an exciting new dimension of productivity to your Linux desktop or laptop.
+Having access to your preferred Android apps and games brings an exciting new dimension of productivity to Linux.
 Mobile apps are, by design, a lot simpler than those found on desktop operating systems.

 This could be just what you’re looking for to improve desktop productivity!

 Meanwhile, mobile games are becoming increasingly sophisticated.
-It makes sense that you might want to continue playing on a different device, especially given the limited battery life of a phone or tablet.
-Sure, you could plug the device in to recharge, but being able to play the game on your computer could give you an edge.
+It makes sense that you might want to continue playing on a different device.
+This is especially true considering the limited battery life of a phone or tablet.

-Several macOS and Windows tools are available for running Android apps.
-The most common tool for running Android on a desktop is Bluestacks, but this isn’t available for Linux.
+Several macOS and Windows tools are available for running Android apps (such as Bluestacks) but this isn’t available for Linux.

-Instead, Linux users should try Anbox, a free and open source alternative based on the latest version from the Android Open Source Project (AOSP).
-Offering a window-based Android environment, complete with apps and games, Anbox uses containers to separate Android from the host operating system (that is, the OS on your computer).
+Instead, Linux users should try Anbox, a free and open source tool to run Android apps on Linux.
+It’s based on the latest version from the Android Open Source Project (AOSP) and offers a window-based Android environment.

-That’s not all; as well as being open source, Anbox has no limits, so in theory you can run any Android app on Linux.
-There’s no hardware virtualization either, and Anbox can work on a laptop or desktop as well as it might on a Linux-powered mobile device.
+That’s not all; Anbox has no limits, so in theory you can run any Android app on Linux.
+There’s no hardware virtualization either, so Anbox works as well on a laptop or desktop, whatever the system spec.

 Which Linux Distros Support Snap?

 Although free to use, Anbox comes as a snap package.
-This means that the binary and any dependencies are included in a single package , easing installation.
-Unfortunately, it may also mean that your Linux OS cannot use Anbox unless it can unpackage and install snaps.
+This means that the binary and any dependencies are included in a single package, easing installation.
+Unfortunately, it means that your Linux OS cannot use Anbox unless it can unpackage and install snaps.